 Develop an impressive portfolio and exhibit your work every semester in The Moreau Center for the Arts.
 Work closely with accomplished professors who exhibit regionally, nationally, and internationally and explore new developments in art and a wide range of media and techniques.
 The art program is accredited by the National Association of Schools of Art and Design (NASAD).

 Devote four years to exploring your artistic interests, perfecting your skills and methods, and receiving constructive and genuine feedback from knowledgeable faculty.

-Choose from the Bachelor of Fine Arts (BFA) is the professional degree in studio art and the Bachelor of Arts (BA) is the liberal arts degree in studio art.
+The Bachelor of Arts (BA) is the liberal arts degree in studio art.
 Specialize in one of the following areas: ceramics, fibers, new media art, painting, photo media, printmaking, or sculpture.
 Each semester you present your current studio work in our galleries for assessment by the art faculty, which ensures you’re progressing through the program and reaching your artistic potential.

 Learn to effectively communicate with a variety of audiences and distinguish yourself as a skilled writer through your advanced writing portfolio.
 You will submit four writing samples that include items such as an artist’s statement, research paper, grant proposal, or exhibition review.

 Prepare for a future that ranges from working as an art consultant to an art teacher, curator, museum educator, designer, art therapist, photographer, media advisor, production assistant, or sales manager.
 Many art graduates continue their graduate studies with top art programs across the nation.